 Building a taxonomy requires consideration of business goals, users and context, and content sets.

-What is the business purpose and goal for the taxonomy?
-Is it for a specific initiative such as document management or for content management more broadly?
+What are the business purposes and goals of the taxonomy?
+Is it for a specific initiative such as document management or content management more broadly?

 What is the target audience for the content?
 What are the user profiles, and what are their information usage needs?

 What is the operational purpose of the content?
-Is it limited to team, specific initiatives, or are there multiple types of content to be considered?
+Is it limited to the team and specific initiatives, or are there multiple types of content to be considered?